uptonking/note4yaoo/log-dev-pieces-frontend.md

+- Browsers won't render elements with the `hidden` attribute set.
+  - The `hidden` global attribute is a Boolean attribute indicating that the element is not yet, or is no longer, relevant.
 - `void expression`
   - The `void` operator evaluates the given expression and then returns `undefined` .
   - The `void` operator is often used merely to obtain the `undefined` primitive value,